 - digestive symptoms – cramps, stomach pain, nausea or vomiting.

-Keeping a record of your nut allergy symptoms
+Keep a record of nut allergy symptoms

 Diagnosing an allergy can be difficult.
 If you think you or a child in your care might have an allergy, keeping a record of symptoms can help you and your doctor to understand what is causing them.